KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 1, Introduction.md

 5) Read **contextual information** about the highlights.
 See for example the introductions to [Atlas Ortelius](https://www.kb.nl/themas/atlassen/atlas-ortelius) or to [Naenia en Jan Toorop](https://www.kb.nl/themas/boekkunst-en-geillustreerde-boeken/naenia-en-jan-toorop)
     <kbd><img src="images/image-p1-015.png" width="66%" /></kbd><br/><sub>*Contextual information: introduction to [Naenia en Jan Toorop](https://www.kb.nl/themas/boekkunst-en-geillustreerde-boeken/naenia-en-jan-toorop) on kb.nl.
 Screenshot KB website d.d.
 30-03-2021*</sub>

-6) For a number of highlights **browse indexes** are available , such as for [Nederlandsche Vogelen](https://www.kb.nl/themas/boekkunst-en-geillustreerde-boeken/nederlandsche-vogelen-van-nozeman-en-sepp/nederlandsche-vogelen-index), a [film title register](https://www.kb.nl/themas/boekgeschiedenis/populair-drukwerk/asta-theater-programmaboeken) of the [ASTA theater](https://nl.wikipedia.org/wiki/ASTA) or a [place name index](https://www.kb.nl/themas/atlassen/stedenatlas-de-wit) for Atlas de Wit.
-However, these indexes are not searchable and only available in HTML format (as a web page).
+6) For a number of highlights **browse indexes** are available, such as for [Nederlandsche Vogelen](https://www.kb.nl/themas/boekkunst-en-geillustreerde-boeken/nederlandsche-vogelen-van-nozeman-en-sepp/nederlandsche-vogelen-index), a [film title register](https://www.kb.nl/themas/boekgeschiedenis/populair-drukwerk/asta-theater-programmaboeken) of the [ASTA theater](https://nl.wikipedia.org/wiki/ASTA) or a [place name index](https://www.kb.nl/themas/atlassen/stedenatlas-de-wit) for Atlas de Wit.
+However, these indexes are not searchable and only available in HTML format (ie. as web pages).
     <kbd><img src="images/image-p1-017.png" width="66%" /></kbd><br/><sub>*[Place name index](https://www.kb.nl/themas/atlassen/stedenatlas-de-wit) for Atlas de Wit.
 Screenshot KB website d.d.
 30-03-2021*</sub>

 7) If you are interested in the **metadata of the highlights**, you can find them in the [KB catalog](https://opc-kb.oclc.org/DB=1/SET=1/TTL=1/LNG=EN/).
 For instance,  [Buiten!
 Waar de vogels fluiten](https://resolver.kb.nl/resolve?urn=PPN:238308081) (*Outside!
 Where the birds are singing*), the [Egmond Gospels](https://resolver.kb.nl/resolve?urn=PPN:311779433) or [Hot printing by H.N.
 Werkman](https://resolver.kb.nl/resolve?urn=PPN:369506812).